Becoming Safe for Your Own Longing

 Especially where sexuality and sensuality become the content of the compulsion.

-That even the parts of your mind that reach for relief in hidden ways
+That even the parts of your self that reach for relief in hidden ways

 are carrying something sacred about your story.